 As more conversations begin to start, the topic of mental health is finally coming out of the shadows.
-National awareness campaigns such as Bell Let’s Talk Day every January 30th, the upcoming Mental Health Week (May 6th-12th) and October’s Mental Illness Awareness Week and World Mental Health Day are helping to shine a light on the prevalence of mental health issues in our workplaces.
+National awareness campaigns such as Bell Let’s Talk Day every January 30th, May’s Mental Health Week, October’s Mental Illness Awareness Week, and World Mental Health Day are helping to shine a light on the prevalence of mental health issues in our workplaces.

 Businesses pay the price